michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/5-helpful-resources/why-cant-we-just-do-that-here.md

 order_number: 4
 ---

 Maybe you’ve heard this, maybe more than once.
 Maybe this question is what’s keeping you from going away for a mission trip.
-What do you say when the church leaders pop the ultimate deal killer of a question…<br>&nbsp;
+What do you say when the church leaders pop the ultimate deal-killer of a question…<br>&nbsp;

 “Why can’t we just do that here?”